 The verb dive originated within the 13th Century from the Previous English dufan (to dive, duck, sink) and dyfan (dip, submerge).
 As a weak verb, the right previous tense ought to be dived, and that was certainly the case till 1855 when (based on the Oxford English Dictionary) dove first appeared, in American poet Henry Wadsworth Longfellow’s Song of Hiawatha.

-Over time, because the English language evolves and is simplified, irregular verbs sometimes become common ones.
+Over time, because the English language evolves and is simplified, irregular verbs sometimes turn into common ones.
 For instance, helped was holp, and stepped was cease.
 So, provided that altering dived (common) into dove (irregular) is considerably towards the norm, why did it occur?

 Firstly, elevated use of comparable drive/drove is widely suggested to have influenced the change.
 This is sensible given the rise within the reputation of automobiles in America across the similar time.
-Secondly, individuals like order, logic and patterns (particularly with regards to grammar).
+Secondly, individuals like order, logic and patterns (particularly in terms of grammar).
 So, matching dive/dove with the rhyming drive/drove probably made it extra intuitive to study and keep in mind — and so it caught.

 Dived Nonetheless Has a Place in Both Case

-Whereas the connection between dive and drive feels logical, there’s a slight hiccup relating to the previous participle:
+Whereas the connection between dive and drive feels logical, there’s a slight hiccup with regards to the previous participle: